-This creamy horseradish sauce for Prime Rib recipe is what Christmas dinner dreams are made of.
+This creamy horseradish sauce for Prime Rib recipes is what Christmas dinner dreams are made of.
 Homemade Horseradish sauce, along with Horseradish Aioli, are excellent accoutrements to prime rib, smoked prime rib, sous vide prime rib, Sous Vide Chuck Roast, Smoked Leg of Lamb and smoked beef tenderloin.

 What Is Horseradish